 Students will be screened and triaged before entering the Health Office.
 If they are assessed and it appears not related to COVID-19, they will enter the Health Office (clean room) for treatment.
 Students will remain masked, physical distancing will be maintained from other students and all universal precautions are in effect as per protocol in the Health Office.
 Student will be released and returned to class as soon as possible.
 Spaces will be properly disinfected between student visits.
 If, upon triage, a student is determined to have possible COVID-19 symptoms, the student is to be immediately taken to the isolation room.

 For the health and safety of students, no food can be brought on campus.
-Sage Dining will offer an app to order lunch, and though not as broad a selection as they have had in the past, there will be good and healthy options.
+Sage Dining will offer a grab-and-go lunch, and though not as broad a selection as they have had in the past, there will be good and healthy options.

 Middle School: Lunches will be delivered to the Middle School by Sage Dining and students will be eating lunch in designated outdoor lunch spaces or classrooms.

-Upper School: Upper School will have three different lunch schedules so that we can maintain social distancing. will report to their designated lunch area at their scheduled time are pick up their lunch.
+Upper School: Upper School will have three different lunch periods so that we can maintain social distancing.
+Students will report to their designated lunch area at their scheduled time and pick up their lunch.

 Kids love the food and Sage will still be providing it.
-There will be no salad bar, but they will be able to preorder from several options.
-Kids will be spaced appropriately whether indoors or outdoors, whenever possible, in a tent on the quad.
+There will be no salad bar, but there will be several meal options each day.
+Kids will be spaced appropriately whether indoors or outdoors, whenever possible, in a tent on the Quad.
 Food allergies will be accommodated by Sage.
 Students with bee allergies or if there is a concern with bees will be moved indoors for lunch.
 Hand sanitizer will be available.

 Should there be a positive case, we will contact the Erie County Department of Health and contact tracing would begin.
 The school community will be informed of a positive test, without revealing the name of the student or employee.
 The Erie County Department of Health has the Head of School’s cell phone number in order to maintain continuous and open contact.